simonpoulding/DataGenerators.jl/README.md

 	# re-estimate choice model parameters from the best traces
 	estimateparams!(choicemodel(eg), besttraces)

-	# now use the updated choice model
+	# generate using the optimised choice model
-	julia> length(choose(eg))
-	166
+	choose(eg)

-See our paper "[Automated Random Testing in Multiple Dispatch Languages](http://www.simonpoulding.net/papers/icst_2017_preprint.pdf)" [7] for an example of this technique applied to the automated generation of data to test Julia functions.
+See our paper "[Automated Random Testing in Multiple Dispatch Languages](http://www.simonpoulding.net/papers/icst_2017_preprint.pdf)" [7] for an example of this technique applied to the automated generation of typed data for testing Julia functions.

-#### Optimising the Generation Process

-An alternative to optimising the choice model parameters is to optimise each choice made by the generator.
-One method to do this is to 'look ahead' to estimate the effect of each choice using Nested Monte-Carlo Search (NMCS), a form of Monte-Carlo Tree Search.
-We implement this as the NMCS choice model as the following example, using the same expression generator as above, demonstrates:

-**Note that there is currently a bug in the NMCS choice model: avoid this example**

-	# generator for arithmetic expressions
-	julia> @generator ExprGen begin
-	  start() = expression()
-	  expression() = operand() *  operator() * operand()
-	  operand() = "(" * expression() * ")"
-	  operand() = (choose(Bool) ? "-" : "") * join(plus(digit))
-	  digit() = choose(Int,0,9)
-	  operator() = "+"
-	  operator() = "-"
-	  operator() = "/"
-	  operator() = "*"
-	end

-	# define fitness function for a single expression (penalty value of 1000 if a limit was reached in the generator)
-	julia> fitness(expr) = expr == nothing ?
-1000 : abs(100 - length(expr))

-	# create a generator instance
-	julia> eg = ExprGen()
-	data generator ExprGen with 5 choice points using sampler choice model

-	# set NMCS choice model: the second parameter is a fitness function applied to the generated datum, and the number of choices
-	# to evaluate at each choice point
-	julia> setnmcschoicemodel!(eg, fitness, 4)
-	data generator ExprGen with 5 choice points using NMCS choice model (policy: sampler choice model)
-	# note that the original choice model is retained as the policy used by NMCS

-	# generate using the NMCS choice model
-	julia> length(choose(eg))

-See our paper "[Generating Structured Test Data with Specific Properties using Nested Monte-Carlo Search](http://www.robertfeldt.net/publications/poulding_2014_godeltest_with_nmcs.html)" [1] for an example of this technique applied to generating trees of a specified size and depth.

 ## References